TheOnlyMerlin/Tiki/mods/trunk/themes/tikipedia_tiki_3/Readme.txt

 3.0

 -=Changelog=-
+4 updated for better synchronization with Tiki 3.0/3.1 files, and CSS improvements.
 3 updated for Tiki 3, imports layout/layout.css and uses fewer custom files 2 Update for TikiWiki 2.0.
 Switch to *litecss layout.
 1 initial package (May 2, 2006)